Akyy03/DoctorsAppointments/README.md

 # Notes

-The program is not currently using a file or a database to store the custom added objects, so the doctors, patients, and appointments should disappear when going back to main menu.
+The program is not currently using a file or a database to store the custom added objects, so the doctors, patients, and appointments will disappear when going back to main menu!

 This is the very first version of a beginner CRUD program, so it'll receive further updates!